ibm-cloud-docs/log-analysis/core/at_events.md

 | `feature`                    | Defines a logging administrative feature.  \n Valid value is `export-configuration`. |
 | `requestData.configResources` | Defines the list of resources that a user chooses to export or import. |
 | `responseData.logdnaId`      | Defines the logging ID that is associated with the {{site.data.keyword.la_full_notm}} instance. |
-{: caption="Table 15.
-Custom fields for user-metadata related actions" caption-side="top"}
+{: caption="Custom fields for user-metadata related actions" caption-side="top"}